-Sterile ultrasound gel in single-use containers should be used in the following scenarios:
+Sterile ultrasound gel in single-use sachets or tubes should be used in the following scenarios:

-- for invasive procedures, that is any ultrasound-guided procedure that involves passing a device through skin into sterile tissue, such as intravenous line insertion or fine needle aspirate - if an invasive procedure is likely or planned on or near the site in the following 24 hours - this includes 'viewing or initial assessment' of a site by ultrasound prior to undertaking an (aseptic) invasive procedure.
-If an unplanned invasive procedure is indicated and undertaken within 24 hours of non-sterile gel use, then clean and prepare the site as indicated in the general principles of nonsterile ultrasound gel use section - in labour where there is high likelihood of C-section or invasive instrumentation during delivery - where there is contact with or near to non-intact skin (any alteration in skin integrity such as a rash or surgical wound, including umbilicus in neonates) - where the ultrasound examination is near to an indwelling invasive device, such as an intravenous line or suprapubic catheter

-- where there is contact with a mucous membrane (for example for transrectal, transvaginal or ophthalmic procedures) - note: sterile gel to be used on the outside of probe covers and inside the probe cover if manually filled - for examinations on severely immunocompromised individuals (such as conditions explained in Appendix 2, this may be guided by a clinical risk assessment) - in an intensive-care setting, high-dependency, or equivalent unit/s, including neonatal intensive care units
+- for invasive procedures, that is, any ultrasound-guided procedure that involves passing a device through skin into sterile tissue, such as vascular access or fine needle aspirate - if an invasive procedure is likely or planned on or near the site in the following 24 hours this includes 'viewing or initial assessment' of a site by ultrasound prior to undertaking an (aseptic) invasive procedure.
+There is potential risk of transient contamination of the skin (including ducts, glands and follicles), and subsequent infection as a device is passed through (see Appendix 2).
+If an unplanned invasive procedure is indicated and undertaken within 24 hours of non-sterile gel use, then clean and prepare the site as indicated in the general principles of non-sterile ultrasound gel use section - in labour where there is high likelihood of caesarean-section or invasive instrumentation during delivery - where there is contact with or near to non-intact skin (any alteration in skin integrity such as a rash or surgical wound, including umbilicus in neonates) - where the ultrasound examination is near to an indwelling invasive device, such as an intravenous vascular access device or suprapubic catheter - where there is contact with a mucous membrane (for example for transrectal, transvaginal, transoesophageal or ophthalmic procedures) when a probe cover is required, sterile single-use gel should be used inside and outside of the probe cover - where pre-filled probe covers are used and only non-sterile gel products are available, caution should be applied to avoid puncture (see Appendix 2) - for examinations on severely immunocompromised individuals (such as conditions explained in Appendix 2, this may be guided by a clinical risk assessment) - in all intensive care, including neonatal intensive care, high-dependency and equivalent units more than 24 hours prior to a probable invasive procedure at or near the same site